 Thanks to the National Endowment for the Arts, The Poetry Foundation, the California Arts Council, and the Inyo County Office of Education for making this dynamic program possible!

-For more information on Inyo County’s Poetry Out Loud program, please contact Erin Livingston, School Arts Coordinator at Inyo Council for the Arts.
+For more information on Inyo County’s Poetry Out Loud program, please contact Erin Renee, School Arts Coordinator at Inyo Council for the Arts.